ga-wdi-boston/html-css/README.md

 * CSS emerged in the late 90s as a way to make styling webpages easier.
 Essentially, its philosophy was to separate styling entirely from each element, and come up with general styling rules that can be applied anywhere.
 * The general syntax of CSS is "selector : { some_set_of_style_rules }".
 * At a high level, CSS tends to follow two big rules:
-  1. More specific selectors (generally) beat less speciic ones.
+  1. More specific selectors (generally) beat less specific ones.
+    > There is actually a strict scoring system which determines just how 'specific' a selector is, based on its contents: inline style attributes get 1000 pts each; IDs get 100 pts each; attributes, classes, and pseudo-classes get 10 pts each; elements and pseudo-elements get 1 pt each.
+For a more detailed explanation, see [this blog post](http://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/) on CSS specificity.
   2. Late instructions overwrite earlier ones; things "cascade".
 * To add CSS to a page, either include it
+    1. Inline, within an element.
-    1. Between two `<style>` tags, typically in the the `<head>` of the document.
+    2. Between two `<style>` tags, typically in the the `<head>` of the document.
-    2. In a separate file referred to by a `<link>` tag, also typically in the the `<head>`.
-The syntax for using a `<link>` tag is `<link rel="stylesheet" type="text/css" href="...">`, where 'href' is set to the location of the desired stylesheet.
+    3. In a separate file referred to by a `<link>` tag, also typically in the the `<head>`.
+The syntax for using a `<link>` tag is `<link rel="stylesheet" type="text/css" href="...">`, where 'href' is set to the location of the desired stylesheet. (most common)

 #### Lab :: CSS
 In pairs, take the webpage from the previous exercise and add the following styling to it, using whatever CSS you want:
 * Make the recipe title ("The Best Chocolate Chip Cookies") match [this shade of brown](http://en.wikipedia.org/wiki/Shades_of_brown#Chestnut), and make it larger than the rest of the text on the page.
 * The font for the whole page should be 'arial', except for the recipe title (which should be in 'cursive').
 * All text in the page should be centered.
 * In the ingredients list, give each ingredient a unique color; any time that ingredient appears in the recipe, make it that same color.
+(HINT: use Sublime text's keyboard shortcuts to speed up the process)

 #### Bonus (Optional Section)
-If you're feeling good about this stuff, do some googling and see if you think you can style the first letter of every step in the recipe using *only CSS* - no new HTML!
+If you're feeling good about all of this, do some googling and see if you can find a way to style the first letter of every step in the recipe using *only CSS* - no writing new HTML!

 ## Additional Resources